-Dublin is always lively with events on every weekend to places that you want to explore!
+Dublin, the Irish capital, is always lively with events on every weekend to places that you want to explore!
 While there are hundreds of tours and exhibitions that are paid in Dublin, there are just as many for free.
 Every weekend there are a number of events to choose from but there are also places to visit year round that have no charge.

 Perhaps your holiday coincides with Culture Night, Heritage Week or the St Patricks Festival.
 These important events have a number of free gigs, tours, guides and much more.
 So always keep an eye on the calendar when you book your stay at Crowne Plaza.